damanpreet1234/Breast-Cancer-Prediction/README.md

 Decision Tree Classifier
 K Nearest Neighbor (KNN)
 Import Dataset
 The data has been obtained from https://www.kaggle.com/.
 If you are interested in the social impact data can bring about, you must definitely check out their work.
 The Dataset is also available in this repository in the data folder.
-Link: https://github.com/Navu4/Breast-Cancer-Prediction/blob/master/Data/breast_cancer.csv

 Data VisualiZation using Matplotlib and Seaborn Exploring the dataset